observablehq/plot/docs/why-plot.md

 Whether or not Plot succeeds at this goal is up to you—so we’d love [your feedback](https://talk.observablehq.com/c/site-feedback/3) on what you find easy or hard to do with Plot.
 And we encourage you to [ask for help](https://talk.observablehq.com/c/help/6) when you get stuck.
 We learn a lot from helping!
 :::

 Since Plot and D3 have different goals, they make different trade-offs.
-There’s no “one ring to rule them all.”
 Plot is more efficient: you can make charts quickly.
 But it is also necessarily less expressive: bespoke visualizations with extensive animation and interaction, advanced techniques like force-directed graph layout, or even developing your own charting library, are better done with D3’s low-level API.
-This is why we still develop and recommend both Plot and D3 for different use cases, and indeed why Plot itself uses D3.

-Plot is for *exploratory* data visualization.
-We highly recommend Plot because we think you’ll be more productive analyzing data with Plot’s high-level API.
-You can spend more time [“using vision to think”](https://www.amazon.com/Readings-Information-Visualization-Interactive-Technologies/dp/1558605339) and less time wrangling the machinery of programming.
-Simply put, **you’ll see more charts.** Ultimately we believe Plot will help you be more successful at finding and communicating insights.

-We recommend D3 for *bespoke* data visualizations, and only if you decide the extra expressiveness of D3 is worth the time and effort.
-D3 makes a lot of sense for media organizations such as *The New York Times* or *The Pudding*, where a single graphic may be seen by a million readers, and where a team of editors can work together to advance the state of the art in visual communication; but is it the best tool for building your team’s private dashboard, or a one-off analysis?
+We recommend D3 for *bespoke* data visualizations, if you decide the extra expressiveness of D3 is worth the time and effort.
+D3 makes sense for media organizations such as *The New York Times* or *The Pudding*, where a single graphic may be seen by a million readers, and where a team of editors can work together to advance the state of the art in visual communication; but is it the best tool for building your team’s private dashboard, or a one-off analysis?
 And you may be surprised how far you can get with Plot.

 ## Plot is concise

-With its concise and memorable API, Observable Plot lets you try out ideas quickly.
-You can make a meaningful chart with as little as one line of code.
+You can make a meaningful chart in Plot with as little as one line of code.

 :::plot
 ```js